ibexa/documentation-user/docs/creating_content_advanced.md

     After adding a language you should be able to start adding translations to your content.
-    However, depending on the way your website it set up, additional configuration will probably be necessary for the new language to work properly, especially with siteaccesses.
+    However, depending on the way your website it set up, additional configuration will probably be necessary for the new language to work properly, especially with SiteAccesses.
     It's recommended you contact your administrator and inform them if you need to add a new language to the website (here is the [technical documentation of languages](https://doc.ezplatform.com/en/latest/guide/internationalization/)).

 ### SiteAccess

 When working in Page mode you can see a bar at the top of the page listing SiteAccesses configured for your website.

 SiteAccesses are a way of offering different versions of your website to different categories of users.
 You can treat them as different "entrance points" to your website, that allow you to show different content or design to the visitor, depending on which SiteAccess they use.

 SiteAccesses can be used for example to serve a different website version for paying and non-paying visitors, or different language versions to visitors from different countries.
 You can use this bar to switch between and work on the different versions.